AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 ### Concatenating stimuli / tasks

 To test this capability, we used the detection of change and passively viewing workflows.
 Bonsai has the ability to delay the "subscription" to a functioning block.
 In addition, the passively viewing workflow was structured with sub-script modules associated with drifting gratings and locally sparse noise stimuli.
-This allowed us to sequentially display first the detection of change tasks then a series of gratings.
-The only thing required was to delay the start of the gratings by using the right delay, as shown on the image below.
+This allowed us to sequentially display first the detection of change tasks followed by a series of gratings.
+The only thing required was to delay the start of the gratings by using the right delay time, as shown on the image below.

 ![delay_block](https://user-images.githubusercontent.com/2491343/119704248-44e9f380-be0c-11eb-80b3-a0eccca1d6de.png)